aojewola/How-I-started-my-Python-Journey/README.md

 # My-Python-work-from-start

-My Python documents
-This document contains different branches of my Python work- from when I started learning Python till the time of uploading these documents here.
+This document contains my python work from scratch.
+From when I started falling inlove with Python.

-I am glad about how far I have gone with python to solve Algorithmizable problems and for building Machine Learning Models.

-More work to be done as I embark on the journey to becoming a great Data Scientist.
+It also has in it some EDA and Machine Learning models that I was having fun with during my learning period.